Giselle (singer): Artistry

 Giselle cites Ariana Grande, Stevie Wonder, and Blink-182 among her primary musical influences.
 In an interview with Vogue Singapore, she said that "[her] voice was only suitable for R&B and soft ballads" and that she is currently "trying to adapt [her] voice to rock and rock ballads".

 Other ventures

 Endorsements

 On March 1, 2024, Giselle was appointed as the brand ambassador for the Spanish luxury fashion house Loewe.
 She made her first appearance as their ambassador during the brand's "Fall 2024 Ready-to-Wear Collection" in Paris.
 On September 9, Giselle was appointed as the muse of the cosmetics brand Either&, which is based in Seoul but has plans to soon expand in Japan.

-On February 28, 2025, Giselle was selected as the global ambassador for SENKA, the skincare brand that has been ranked No. 1 in cream facial cleansing for three consecutive years.
-Promotional content for "SENKA Perfect Whip" featuring Giselle will be released sequentially in countries and regions where the SENKA brand is deployed, including Japan, Korea, Thailand, Vietnam, and Singapore.
+On February 28, 2025, Giselle was selected as the global ambassador for SENKA, a Japanese skincare brand.
+Promotional content for "SENKA Perfect Whip" featuring Giselle was released in Japan, Korea, Thailand, Vietnam, and Singapore.
 On April 17, Maison Kitsuné collaborated with Eyes Magazine to release the SS25 collection pictorial with Giselle as their muse.
-On September 22, casual brand 'Wacky Willy' has selected aespa's GISELLE as their muse and has released the 25FW campaign pictorial featuring Giselle.
-The campaign, themed around Wacky Willy's slogan 'SKETCH THE DAY BLISS', proposes trendy yet sophisticated outfits centered around items that can be comfortably enjoyed in everyday life.
-Furthermore, through collaboration with Giselle, the brand's unique sensibility and cheerful mood were captured.
+On September 22, casual brand Wacky Willy has selected Giselle as its muse and has been featured in its 25FW campaign pictorial.